ai-winter/ros_motion_planning/README.md

 sudo apt-get install doxygen
 sudo apt-get install graphviz
 ```
-Then run the following commands in your terminal to generate doxygen documentation.
+Then enter the root directory and run the following commands in your terminal to generate doxygen documentation.
 ```sh
 doxygen
 ```